ucsb-ccs-computing/ucsb-ccs-computing.github.io/_students/yeh_lia.md

 ---
 name: Lia Yeh
-year: 1
+year: 2
 ---

-Lia is a first-year CCS Computing major, anticipating to double major in CCS Physics.
-She is having fun experiencing mind-blowing moments in her Computing classes, as well as reinventing the way she sees physics.
-A year ago, she would never have imagined that she would soon be writing a virtual machine from scratch with her fellow Computing freshmen, building her own cryptography library in C++, or studying abroad this summer at the University of Cambridge in England.
-She likes playing club ultimate frisbee with the UCSB Burning Skirts team and volunteering at local middle schools with SciTrek.
+Lia is a second-year CCS Computing and CCS Physics major.
+Two years ago, she would never have imagined that she would study abroad summer 2017 at the University of Cambridge in England, be a part of the first UCSB delegation to the 2017 Grace Hopper Conference, or be researching in Professor Dave Patterson's [AMO Physics lab](pattersongroup.physics.ucsb.edu).
+For spring quarter 2018, she is looking forward to watching her Computing classmates' mid-residency reviews (presentations at the end of 2nd year, like PhD defenses but less formal and by CCS Computing undergrads), getting $400 to spend on her group's project in physics lab class, and continuing to plan for the regional Conference for Undergraduate Women in Physics (CUWiP) at UCSB in January 2019.
+She enjoys being an awful cook and playing unconventional simulation games with friends.